SEND Coordinator: Mrs Emma Hughes

-At Great Milton C of E Primary School we believe every pupil in our school has an entitlement to develop their true potential.
-Educational experiences are provided which develop pupils’ achievements and recognise their individuality.
+At Great Milton C of E Primary School, we believe every pupil in our school has an entitlement to develop their true potential.
+We provide educational experiences which develop pupils’ achievements and recognise their individuality.
 Diversity is valued as a rich resource, which supports the learning of all.
 In this school, we recognise a child’s right to a broad, balanced, relevant and challenging curriculum, which is appropriate to their individual abilities, talents and personal qualities.

 Our Special Educational Needs Coordinator, along with the headteacher, is responsible for ensuring that special attention is given to children who experience learning difficulties.
 Provision varies according to the needs of the individual child.